17J/GitOps-Ecom-CI/README.md

-# Day-1: CI Pipeline + Shift-Left Security
+# CI Pipeline + Shift-Left Security

 ## 🎯 Overview

-Welcome to Day 1 of the **7-Day DevSecOps MasterClass**!
-Today, we built a complete CI pipeline integrated with multiple shift-left security tools to catch vulnerabilities early in the development lifecycle.
+Welcome we built a complete CI pipeline integrated with multiple shift-left security tools to catch vulnerabilities early in the development lifecycle.

 ### Pipeline Flow